hydiak/a-sync-waterfall/README.md

-# async-waterfall
+# js-waterfall

-Simple, isolated async waterfall module for JavaScript.
+Simple, isolated sync/async waterfall module for JavaScript.

 Runs an array of functions in series, each passing their results to the next in the array.
 However, if any of the functions pass an error to the callback, the